-- consider student input via course evaluations; - consider any formalized faculty course evaluations conducted; - consider all External Examiner reports; - examine the Programme Specification, and note any changes required; - any major changes ("those which change the basic nature of the programme or student experience") to existing programmes are first approved by Academic Board; - in the case of validated programmes, they are also submitted to the Open University (Centre for Inclusion and Collaborative Partnerships) for external approval.
+- consider student input via course evaluations; - consider any formalized faculty course evaluations conducted; - consider all External Examiner reports; - examine the Programme Specification, and note any changes required; - any major changes ("those which change the basic nature of the programme or student experience") to existing programmes are approved by Academic Board.

-A curriculum development process that assures the achievement of the programme's objectives, and a system of ongoing evaluation that demonstrates achievement of these objectives and uses the results to improve the effectiveness of the programme: Ongoing evaluation is carried out for both the US (Middle States) and UK (The Open University - CICP) institutional reviews, and independently by departmental members (when updating courses) and by students (during regular faculty-student meetings).
+A curriculum development process that assures the achievement of the programme's objectives, and a system of ongoing evaluation that demonstrates achievement of these objectives and uses the results to improve the effectiveness of the programme: Ongoing evaluation is carried out independently by departmental members (when updating courses) and by students (during regular faculty-student meetings).
 The Academic Board closely analyses the APEs of all degree programmes, and the University's response to the APE is considered at the Schools and at Academic Board.
-An additional formal and substantive review takes place every five years during the revalidation process of Richmond's degree programmes by The OU.
+A comprehensive additional formal and substantive review takes place every five years during the revalidation process of Richmond's degree programmes.